A First Pre-VisiCalc Attempt at Electronic Spreadsheets

 The computer systems of the mid-1960s were not conducive to the type of interactivity that would make spreadsheets so attractive in the 1980s.
 Computers were big, secluded, and attended to by a slew of programmer acolytes that religiously protected their technological and knowledge domains.
 They were the domain of the EDP department and removed from all but the highest management by procedures, receptionists, and security precautions.

 Although the earliest PCs were weaker than their bigger contemporaries, the mainframes, and even the minicomputers, they had several advantages that increased their usefulness.
-Their main advantage was immediacy; the microcomputer was characterized in part by its accessibility: it was small, relatively cheap, and available via a number of retail outlets.
+Their main advantage was immediacy; the microcomputer was characterized in part by its accessibility: it was small, relatively cheap, and available via several retail outlets.
 It used a keyboard for human input, a cathode ray monitor to view data, and a newly invented floppy disk for storage.

 But just as important was the fact that it bypassed the traditional data processing organization that was constantly striving to keep up with new processing requests.
 One implication was that frustrated accountants would go out and buy their own computers and software packages over the objections or indifference of the EDP department.
 It also meant a new flexibility in terms of the speed and amount of information immediately available.
 Levy recounts the following comments from a Vice-President of Data Processing at Connecticut Mutual who eventually bought one of the earliest microcomputer spreadsheet programs to do his own numerical analyses: